 4. Bring the cream, milk, vegetable stock and chilli oil to the boil.
 Mix the cornflour with the cold water, add to the liquid and cook for about 1 minute, until it thickens.

-5. Break the linguini in two and cook in plenty of saltwater until al dente.
+5. Break the linguine in two and cook in plenty of saltwater until al dente.
 Drain well.

 6. Put the drained pasta, pumpkin, drained chard and lemon zest into the sauce, mix well and bring to the boil again.
 Season with salt, pepper and lemon juice and serve immediately.

-Tip: linguini (“little tongues”) are like flattened spaghetti.
+Tip: linguine (“little tongues”) are like flattened spaghetti.
 You can also use taglierini.

 Tibits at home: stylish vegetarian cuisine